You can dive into the full report by downloading it here, or keep reading for a sneak peek below.

 Throughout 2017, we’ve also seen increased focus on using Remote Desktop Protocol (RDP) as an infection vector and subsequent path for spreading malware.
 These attacks typically involve brute-force attempts to crack weak passwords to gain access to remote devices.

-By leveraging various combinations of these tactics, attackers are creating infections that are more difficult to block, detect, and contain.
+By leveraging various combinations of tactics previously only used by advanced nation-state actors, today's common cyber criminals are creating infections that are more difficult to block, detect, and contain.
 Companies need to ensure their security is keeping pace with these evolutions in malware, and a great first step is learning about them in more detail.